CUT AND RUN

 The earliest hours of RE7 are spent tip-toeing down tortuously long, foreboding corridors with only your knife, a handgun, and a single bullet present to instill confidence within players.
 Without a doubt, Resident Evil 7 will scare untold numbers of gamers.
 Like the best survival horror games of yore, the game offers just enough ammunition suitable for the task at hand with little room for error.
 Aiming your gun and missing the target is legitimately painful, and keeps the icy tendrils of panic lingering near your spine throughout the start of RE7.
 New villain Jack Baker, who makes his presence known from the very beginning, starts his unrelenting chase much sooner than you would think, and I can definitely imagine lots of people being overwhelmed with terror quite quickly.

 Your offensive capabilities will be quite limited throughout your exploration of the main house.
 A pocket knife will allow you to slice at your enemies, but it’s about as effective as a kitten scratching a chunk of steel.
-The handgun is an improvement but boxes of ammunition is scarce early on, plus aiming can be awkward because poor Ethan is too dumb to make use of the sights.
+The handgun is an improvement but boxes of ammunition are scarce early on, plus aiming can be awkward because poor Ethan is too dumb to make use of the sights.
 Earning the shotgun resembles a gift from the heavens… but its reload speed is like the devil’s bad joke.
 The full arsenal at your disposal will grow from here, though I’ll allow you to discover that for yourselves.

 While finding a box of bullets is a reason to celebrate, there are other ways to acquire ammo.
 For the first time since Resident Evil 3: Nemesis, gamers can utilize gunpowder to create their own ammunition — although the mechanics are a bit different.
 Gunpowder and chem fluids can be combined to create handgun ammunition, while gunpowder and strong chem fluid results in the creation of more powerful handgun ammunition.
 That seems simple enough, until you realize chem fluid is also required in the creation of health items.
 This leads to an interesting mental game of tug-o-war, where you have to constantly choose between going offensive or defensive at any given time.
 Genius!